seanwo/how-to/minidv2hd.md

 To accurately upscale the movie, we need to have a PAR of 1:1 (square pixels) not 8:9!

 ## Step 3: Upscaling - Option 1 (not using AI processing):
+*Skip this step if you are going to use AI processing.
+This is provided for those that find AI processing too long or costly.
+I started down this route until I found option 2.*

 We transform and encode the final output:
 ```console